-New, 2018 revision 3.
-It should be noted that statutory registration as e.g. a radiographer, nurse, midwife or doctor does not in itself mean that appropriate ultrasound qualifications are held.
+It should be noted that statutory registration as, for example, a radiographer, nurse, midwife or doctor does not in itself mean that appropriate ultrasound qualifications are held.
+[2018]

-New, 2018 revision 3.
 Membership of professional bodies such as the SCoR or scientific organisations such as BMUS is separate to registration.
 There is general and widespread confusion between the terms 'membership' and 'registration'.
 A sonographer can be a member of the SCoR and/or BMUS.
 They may be statutorily registered with the HCPC, NMC or other statutory regulator.
 They may be voluntarily registered with the Public Voluntary Register of Sonographers which is administered by the SCoR.
+[2018]

-New, 2018 revision 3.
 The title of 'Dr' is not a protected one and may refer to medical or academic awards obtained in the UK or overseas.
-The title is not protected but care does need to be taken so as not to unintentionally mislead a patient with respect to GMC registration being held when it is not.
+Care does need to be taken so as not to unintentionally mislead a patient with respect to GMC registration being held when it is not.
+[2018]